GENIVI/CANdevStudio/README.md

 Steps required to use specific CAN hardware or virtual interfaces require some additional steps listed in following sections.
 ### CAN Hardware
-The list below shows hardware that has been successfuly used with CANdevStudio.
+The list below shows hardware that has been successfully used with CANdevStudio.
 #### Microchip CAN BUS Analyzer
 * Tested on Linux
 * Requires socketcan [driver](https://github.com/rkollataj/mcba_usb).